asafrubin00/AsafRubin00/README.md

 ## 📊 Data Analytics: LSE Career Accelerator

-In 2023 I completed the **LSE Data Analytics Career Accelerator**: a rigorous programme covering the full analytics stack from business intelligence through to advanced predictive modelling.
+In 2023 I completed the **LSE Data Analytics Career Accelerator**, a rigorous programme covering the full analytics stack from business intelligence through to advanced predictive modelling.
 The repositories below document that work in Python and R.

 | Repository | Focus |
 |---|---|